 - An evaluation of existing and planned future transit service.

 - Consideration of equity and mobility strategies to ensure all demographics receive travel benefits.

 ODOT seeks extensive public and stakeholder involvement to inform project goal setting, development, and equity and mobility strategies.

-We have planned multiple strategies to ensure the Oregon Transportation Commission and ODOT staff hear from community members in the Portland metro area including Southwest Washington before making decisions on alternatives to study for regional tolling equity and mobility strategies and, in the future, toll policies and rates.
+We have planned multiple strategies to ensure the Oregon Transportation Commission and ODOT staff hear from community members in the Portland metro area including Southwest Washington before making decisions.

 Planned strategies include:

 The process to implement a toll program requires substantial analysis, public input, construction, testing and driver education before the system can be operational.
-Early planning for regional tolling started in 2021.
+Early planning for tolling

 on I-5 and I-205 started in 2021.
 The formal environmental review is expected to begin in 2022.
 The earliest tolling could begin under the Regional Mobility Pricing Project is 2025.